mshablovskyy/gtp/README.md

 ---

-Alternatively, you can run the script without arguments, and program will prompt you to paste the path interactively:
+Alternatively, you can run the script without arguments, and the program will prompt you to paste the path interactively:

 - #### Windows: